simon-r/PyParticles/doc/index.rst

 PyParticles
 ===========

-PyParticles is a particle simulation toolbox entirely written in python
+PyParticles is a particle simulation toolbox entirely written in python.
+    | Visit: https://github.com/simon-r/PyParticles The github project page
+    | and: http://pyparticles.wordpress.com/ The main Blog

 Index
 -----